The Following studies are active in Hopkins Forest:

 Mowing Patterns and their Impact on Flower Production and Pollinator Activity

 The focus of this study, overseen by Joan Edwards, is to assess the impact of both the timing and frequency of mowing on floral production (flower-scape) and pollinator activity.
 We are using sixteen plots divided into four blocks (with individual treatments) to assess the effects of early (late-July) annual, early biennial, late (late-October) annual and late biennial mowing.
 After a regime of annual mowing and collecting some baseline data, we started treatments in summer 2013 and have continued with the mowing regimens each summer since.
 Each autumn students and faculty gather data on the plots.
-In 2017, in addition to the floristic surveys, we again used cameras, one per plot throughout the study site, to record visits of insect pollinators.
-They were each fixed on one prominent inflorescence of Solidago rugosa (wrinkle-leaved goldenrod), a plant that occurs in every plot.
 Julie Jung’s 2015 honors thesis, entitled, “The influence of land management practices on the abundance and diversity of fall-blooming Asteraceae and their pollinators” presents the initial findings from this study.
+Listen to Gavin McGough’s narrative of the study: Northern Woodlands Podcast.

 Garlic Mustard Population Dynamics